-If you have suffered the loss of a loved one due to negligence or intentional harm caused by another you need competent Beaumont wrongful death lawyers to represent your interests and fight for the best possible outcome.
+If you have suffered the loss of a loved one due to negligence or intentional harm, you need a competent Beaumont wrongful death attorney to represent your interests and fight for the best possible outcome.
 Wrongful death cases are brought against defendants who caused another person’s death through negligence or as a result of an intentional act.
-Examples of circumstances where a wrongful death claim may be warranted:
+Examples of circumstances where a wrongful death claim may be warranted include:

 - Surgeon provides a substandard level of care causing a patient’s death.

 - Person causes a car accident resulting in the death of another.